Why this matters

 Nevada requires registration before selling cottage food.
 The annual gross sales cap is $35,000.
 Direct in-person sales are the safest channel to confirm before taking online or delivery orders.

-Do I need a cottage food registration in Nevada?
+Do I need a cottage food license or permit in Nevada?

 Yes.
 Nevada requires registration before selling cottage food.
 Check the official state source before selling because local zoning, food safety training, or label rules may still apply.